18F/guides/content/derisking/federal-field-guide/3-planning.md

 A few rules:

 1.  **No big up-front design:** Under waterfall development, agencies spend months or years getting infrastructure procured and deployed so software development can happen.
-But this becomes trivial with cloud hosting–instead of spending a lot of time figuring out infrastructure, database, business logic, user interface, etc., those can be created by the scrum team as they work on user stories as "slices" that cut across these layers.
+But this becomes trivial with cloud hosting — instead of spending a lot of time figuring out infrastructure, database, business logic, user interface, etc., those can be created by the scrum team as they work on user stories as "slices" that cut across these layers.

 {% image_with_class "assets/derisking/img/story-slices.svg" "" "User stories include all of layers" %}